 The Office of Juvenile Justice and Delinquency Prevention joins communities nationwide in observing April as Child Abuse Prevention Month.
-The Office provides significant support for the investigation and intervention of child abuse.

 - Child Physical Abuse: A Guide to the CAC Response